 While Loop systems can be tricky to setup, once in place they can be largely left to run themselves.
 Equipment (such as amplifiers) usually come with long warranty periods (often 5 years) for peace of mind.

-Generally a Loop System requirement is dictated by the size of the area that has to be covered – for example a SIGNET PDA 200/2 loop amplifier will, in basic terms, be capable of covering an area up to 200m2.
-However the actual loop field strength must be maintained equally in all areas so sometimes a zig-zag or ‘comb pattern’ cable layout is needed which may require more cable and so the loop amplifier will correspondingly need to be more powerful.
+Generally a Loop System requirement is dictated by the size of the area that has to be covered – for example a Signet PRO5/SD loop amplifier will, in basic terms, be capable of covering an area up to 200m2.
+However the actual loop field strength must be maintained equally in all areas so sometimes a 'figure-eight' or ‘comb pattern’ cable layout is needed which may require more cable and so the loop amplifier will correspondingly need to be more powerful.

-Simple loop tester devices are available which, coupled with a set of headphones, can allow anyone to listen in on a loop system to check it is in proper working order.
+Simple loop tester devices are available which, coupled with a set of headphones, can allow anyone to listen in on a loop system to do a basic check that the loop is functioning.
 In the event of issues with a loop system these are always best checked by an engineer with specific experience of these systems.

 One of the benefits of an installed Loop System over alternative systems is that they allow a hearing aid user to remain relatively anonymous; simply switching to the ‘T” position is all that’s required.
 Other systems can often require the user to wear extra ‘receiving’ equipment that can be rather conspicuous.